-Cactus, EDA, FIDEL, FOCCALC, FOCUS, FOCUS Fusion, Information Builders, the Information Builders logo, SmartMode, SNAPpack, TableTalk, and Web390 are registered trademarks and Parlay, SiteAnalyzer, SmartMart, and WebFOCUS are trademarks of Information Builders, Inc.
+Cactus, EDA/SQL, FIDEL, FOCCALC, FOCUS, FOCUS Fusion, FOCUS Vision, Hospital-Trac, Information Builders, the Information Builders logo, Parlay, PC/FOCUS, SmartMart, SmartMode, SNAPpack, TableTalk, WALDO, Web390, WebFOCUS and WorldMART are registered trademarks and EDA, iWay, and iWay Software are trademarks of Information Builders, Inc.

 Acrobat and Adobe are registered trademarks of Adobe Systems Incorporated.

+Allaire and JRun are trademarks of Allaire Corporation.

 NOMAD is a registered trademark of Aonix.

-UniVerse is a registered trademark of Ardent Software, Inc. IRMA is a trademark of Attachmate Corporation.
+UniVerse is a registered trademark of Ardent Software, Inc.

+IRMA is a trademark of Attachmate Corporation.

 Baan is a registered trademark of Baan Company N.V.

-SUPRA and TOTAL are registered trademarks of Cincom Systems, Inc. Impromptu is a registered trademark of Cognos.
-Alpha, DEC, DECnet, NonStop, and VAX are registered trademarks and Tru64, OpenVMS, and VMS are trademarks of Compag Computer Corporation.
-CA-ACF2, CA-Datacom, CA-IDMS, CA-Top Secret, and Ingres are registered trademarks of Computer Associates International, Inc. MODEL 204 and M204 are registered trademarks of Computer Corporation of America.
+SUPRA and TOTAL are registered trademarks of Cincom Systems, Inc.

+Impromptu is a registered trademark of Cognos.

+Alpha, DEC, DECnet, NonStop, and VAX are registered trademarks and Tru64, OpenVMS, and VMS are trademarks of Compaq Computer Corporation.

+CA-ACF2, CA-Datacom, CA-IDMS, CA-Top Secret, & Ingres are registered trademarks of Computer Associates International, Inc.

+MODEL 204 and M204 are registered trademarks of Computer Corporation of America.

 Paradox is a registered trademark of Corel Corporation.

-StorHouse is a registered trademark of FileTek, Inc. HP MPE/iX is a registered trademark of Hewlett Packard Corporation.
-Informix is a registered trademark of Informix Software, Inc. Intel is a registered trademark of Intel Corporation.
-ACF/VTAM, AIX, AS/400, CICS, DB2, DRDA, Distributed Relational Database Architecture, IBM, MOSeries, MVS, OS/2, OS/400, RACF, RS/6000, S/390, VM/ESA, and VTAM are registered trademarks and DB2/2, Hiperspace, IMS, MVS/ESA, QMF, SQL/DS, VM/XA and WebSphere are trademarks of International Business Machines Corporation.
+StorHouse is a registered trademark of FileTek, Inc.

+HP MPE/iX is a registered trademark of Hewlett Packard Corporation.

+Informix is a registered trademark of Informix Software, Inc.

+ACF/VTAM, AIX, AS/400, CICS, DB2, DRDA, Distributed Relational Database Architecture, IBM, MQSeries, MVS/ESA, OS/2,

+OS/390, OS/400, RACF, RS/6000, S/390, VM/ESA, VSE/ESA and VTAM are registered trademarks and DB2/2, Hiperspace, IMS,

+MVS, QMF, SQL/DS, WebSphere, z/OS and z/VM are trademarks of International Business Machines Corporation.

 INTERSOLVE and Q+E are registered trademarks of INTERSOLVE.

-Orbix is a registered trademark of Iona Technologies Inc. Approach and DataLens are registered trademarks of Lotus Development Corporation.
+Orbix is a registered trademark of Iona Technologies Inc.

+Approach and DataLens are registered trademarks of Lotus Development Corporation.

 ObjectView is a trademark of Matesys Corporation.

 ActiveX, FrontPage, Microsoft, MS-DOS, PowerPoint, Visual Basic, Visual C++, Visual FoxPro, Windows, and Windows NT are registered trademarks of Microsoft Corporation.

-Teradata is a registered trademark of NCR International, Inc. Netscape, Netscape FastTrack Server, and Netscape Navigator are registered trademarks of Netscape Communications Corporation.
-NetWare and Novell are registered trademarks of Novell, Inc. CORBA is a trademark of Object Management Group, Inc. Oracle is a registered trademark and Rdb is a trademark of Oracle Corporation.
-PeopleSoft is a registered trademark of PeopleSoft, Inc. INFOAccess is a trademark of Pioneer Systems, Inc. Progress is a registered trademark of Progress Software Corporation.
+Teradata is a registered trademark of NCR International, Inc.

+Netscape, Netscape FastTrack Server, and Netscape Navigator are registered trademarks of Netscape Communications Corporation.

+CORBA is a trademark of Object Management Group, Inc.

+Oracle is a registered trademark and Rdb is a trademark of Oracle Corporation.

+PeopleSoft is a registered trademark of PeopleSoft, Inc.

+INFOAccess is a trademark of Pioneer Systems, Inc.

+Progress is a registered trademark of Progress Software Corporation.

 Red Brick Warehouse is a trademark of Red Brick Systems.

 SAP and SAP R/3 are registered trademarks and SAP Business Information Warehouse and SAP BW are trademarks of SAP AG.

 Silverstream is a trademark of Silverstream Software.

 ADABAS is a registered trademark of Software A.G.

 CONNECT: Direct is a trademark of Sterling Commerce.

+Java and all Java-based marks, NetDynamics, Solaris, SunOS, and iPlanet are trademarks or registered trademarks of Sun

+Microsystems, Inc. in the U.S. and other countries.

-Java, JavaScript, NetDynamics, Solaris, and SunOS are trademarks of Sun Microsystems, Inc. PowerBuilder and Sybase are registered trademarks and SQL Server is a trademark of Sybase.
-Inc. UNIX is a registered trademark in the United States and other countries, licensed exclusively through X/Open Company, Ltd. Due to the nature of this material, this document refers to numerous hardware and software products by their trade names.
+PowerBuilder and Sybase are registered trademarks and SQL Server is a trademark of Sybase, Inc.

+Unicode is a trademark of Unicode, Inc.

+UNIX is a registered trademark of The Open Group in the United States and other countries.

+Due to the nature of this material, this document refers to numerous hardware and software products by their trade names.
 In most, if not all cases, these designations are claimed as trademarks or registered trademarks by their respective companies.
-It is not this publisher's intent to cases, these designations are claimed as trademarks or registered trademarks by their respective companies.
 It is not this publisher's intent to use any of these names generically.
 The reader is therefore cautioned to investigate all claimed trademark rights before using any of these names other than to refer to the product described.